 Not all supplements are created equal.
-Here are the top five supplements on the market today, and insights into what to look for on the label.
+Here are the top four supplements on the market today, and insights into what to look for on the label.

 Curcumin/turmeric: Super BioCurcumin by Life Extension absorbs up to seven times better than conventional supplements, providing strong anti-inflammatory protection for your body.

 Fish oil: The EPA and DHA omega-3 fatty acids from fish oil promote heart health and cognitive health.